elastisys/compliantkubernetes/docs/user-guide/logs.md

 To do that:

 1. Open the sidebar and click **Dashboard** under OpenSearch Dashboards.
-2. Click **Create Dashboard** link located on the top right side of the page.
+2. Click **Create dashboard** button located on the top right side of the page.
-3. Click **Add existing** link located on the left side.
+3. Click **Add an existing** link located on the left side.
 4. Select the name of the two charts/visualizations that you created above.

 The figure below shows the dashboard generated from the above steps showing the two pie charts in a single page.